HiteshSharma-github/ashtagraha/README.md

 Purpose - To provide an engaging learning experience to combat mindless rote-learning and motivate them to explore various subjects in depth.

+Before opening the project, just make sure that you have installed unreal engine 4.26.2. open the uproject file with unreal engine

 Tech Stacks-
 1-Unreal Engine
 2- Html, CSS